Sonata165/music2music_code/Readme.md

     python segment_data.py

 ## Training and Testing
-Use below command for pre-train your own symbolic music generator (maybe not necessary because we will release the pre-trained checkpoint as well):
+Use below command for pre-train your own symbolic music generator:

     python pretrain.py
 Use below command to execute fine-tuning: